My Little Pony: Equestria Girls (2017 television specials)

-My Little Pony: Equestria Girls (also known as My Little Pony: Equestria Girls – Magical Movie Night on home media release and My Little Pony: Equestria Girls – Tales of Canterlot High on Netflix) is a series of Flash animated television specials based on Hasbro's toyline and media franchise of the same name, which in turn is a spin-off of the 2010 relaunch of Hasbro's My Little Pony toyline.
-The series focuses on the main characters from the television series My Little Pony: Friendship Is Magic, re-envisioned as humans teenagers attending high school.
-A total of three 22-minute specials aired in the United States on Discovery Family from June 24 to July 8, 2017.
+My Little Pony: Equestria Girls (also known as My Little Pony: Equestria Girls – Magical Movie Night on home media release and My Little Pony: Equestria Girls – Tales of Canterlot High on Netflix) is a trilogy of animated television specials based on Hasbro's toyline and media franchise of the same name, which in turn is a spin-off of the 2010 relaunch of the main My Little Pony toyline.
+As with prior installments in the Equestria Girls franchise, the specials follow the main characters from the television series My Little Pony: Friendship Is Magic, re-envisioned as humanoid teenagers attending high school.

+Three 22-minute animated specials were produced by DHX Media's 2D animation studio in Vancouver, Canada for Hasbro Studios in the United States.
+After being announced in October 2016, they aired from June 24 to July 8, 2017, on Discovery Family (a joint venture between Discovery Communications and Hasbro).

 Premise

-The three specials follow the daily lives and adventures of Canterlot High School's top students – Twilight Sparkle, Sunset Shimmer, Applejack, Fluttershy, Pinkie Pie, Rainbow Dash and Rarity – following the events of My Little Pony: Equestria Girls – Legend of Everfree.
+The specials follow the daily lives and adventures of Canterlot High School's top students – Twilight Sparkle, Sunset Shimmer, Applejack, Fluttershy, Pinkie Pie, Rainbow Dash and Rarity – following the events of My Little Pony: Equestria Girls – Legend of Everfree.